yapb/docs/docs/waypointing.rst

 #.
 Block with Hostage - a flag that prohibits Counter-Terrorists leading hostages to go along certain waypoints marked with these flags. :redbold:`Important: you should definitely put these flags on the ways where counter-terrorists can lose hostages!`
 #.
 Terrorist Specific - makes waypoint important for Terrorists
 #.
 CTs Specific - makes waypoint important for Counter-Terrorists
 #.
-Use Elevator - a flag for a waypoint that makes bots wait while they uplift on the elevator (you must put this flag on the waypoint at the beginning of the elevator path and at the end of the elevator path)
+Use Elevator - a flag for a waypoint that makes bots wait while they uplift on the elevator (you must put this flag on the waypoint at the beginning and at the end of the elevator path)
 #.
 Sniper Point - a flag that makes the camp point as a sniper point (bots will only camp with sniper rifles).

 .. figure:: images/waypoint_flags_menu.png